 Pay off the credit card debt in 5-6 payments

-Take loan from friends/family and pay off the credit card outstanding amount
+Take a loan from friends/family and pay off the credit card outstanding amount

-Take personal loan to pay off credit card debt
+Take a personal loan to pay off credit card debt

 Convert your credit card loan to EMI

 There are many people who keep rolling their credit card debt, and at the same time have money in their bank account or a fixed deposit.
 It does not just strike them that they can just pay off the full outstanding by breaking their FD or cash into the account.

 This happens out of ignorance most of the time.

 So if you can restructure your money here and there and can pay off the credit card debt, it’s the best option.

 If option #1 is not feasible for you, then the next best option is to pay off the debt in 5-6 parts.
 Most of the people get too attached to the minimum balance amount and then they just stick to it because that’s the minimum required to be paid to save the penalty.

 But then the interest is anyways to be paid, which makes sure you never get out of the debt.